In the Sydney update, Bitrix24 introduced a new feature : Bitrix24 sites and stores.

 There is no instruction or documentation

-Orders are not converted to CRM deals!
+Orders are not converted to automatically to CRM deals!
 How is this so?

 The Process of creating a Bitrix Online Store